Suva: Music

 Many concerts are held in Suva, some coming from other countries to enjoy world-class performances.
 Concerts and shows are usually staged at one of the above-mentioned venues on a monthly basis.
 Some of the famous music artists to hold shows in Suva include UB40, Lucky Dube, O'Yaba, Sean Kingston and many others.
 Due to a favoured interest in Bollywood by all, some prominent singers and actors have held shows in the capital which include singers like Shaan, Sonu Nigam, Sunidhi Chauhan and movie artists like Shah Rukh Khan, Priyanka Chopra, Johnny Lever, Dino Morea, Rajpal Yadav, Sunny Leone and the like.

 Food

-Suva offers a varied and interesting culinary experience where almost every if not all major cuisines are represented.
+Suva, owing to its multi-cultural demographics, offers a variety of global cuisine throughout the city.
 Particularly popular cuisines are Fijian, Indian, Chinese, American and foods from other cultural and ethnic backgrounds.
 Fijians of Indian descent have influenced Fiji's cuisine, in the process creating the uniquely Fiji Indian curry.
-Indentured labourers brought with them spices, chilies, and other herbs and vegetables which now are part of the Fijian culinary experience.
+Indentured labourers brought with them spices, chilies, and other herbs and vegetables, which now are part of the Fijian palate and cuisine.